Skip to Content

 Timing and Funding

 Typically, directors of the company have the flexibility to choose a preferred start date for the SBR process.
-It is advisable to select a time when the company has minimized outstanding supplier accounts and collected debts from customers.
+It is advisable to select a time when the company has minimised outstanding supplier accounts and collected debts from customers.
+A proper business viability assessment at this stage can help determine whether the company is in the right financial position to proceed.

 Undertaking the SBR while the company is still in recovery can leverage this as a justification for financial difficulties.
 Delaying until the business has fully recovered and profitability has increased might pose challenges in proposing successfully, as the creditors may argue that profits are adequate to settle debts in full.

-The Act allows for proposals to creditors to have payments terms of up to 3 years.
-The ATO have publicly announced they prefer to to see plans paid out within 2 years.
+The Act allows for proposals to creditors to have payment terms of up to 3 years.
+The ATO have publicly announced they prefer to see plans paid out within 2 years.
+These preferences are important when structuring unsecured creditor negotiations, as aligning with them increases the likelihood of approval.

 Important Note